kadeska/GameCollection/README.md

 * This branch may or may not be stable, meaning this branch may not build correctly or may fail to build/run.
 This build is not intended for release.

-* The process of pushing code to the release branch is defined in the release branch Readme.

 # Notes: A collection of general notes.